-In 2006, Globe Metals commenced the Kanyika Niobium Project (the Project) to prospect, mine and process minerals in the Kanyika Area, claiming it had been granted a mineral right to do so by the Government of Malawi and was acting with the permission of the Mzimba District Commissioner.
-The Kanyika Community was not consulted by either Globe Metals or the Government of Malawi before commencement of operations in the area began.
+In 2006, Globe Metals and Mining commenced with its Kanyika Niobium Project (“Project”) in Malawi to prospect, mine, and process minerals in the Kanyika area, claiming it had been granted a mineral right to do so by the Government of Malawi and was acting with the permission of the Mzimba District Commissioner.
+The Kanyika community was not consulted by either Globe Metals and Mining or the Government of Malawi before operations in the area began.

-In the meantime, Globe Metals and Mining, with the authorisation, approval and full knowledge of the Mzimba District Commissioner, continued with the Project for over five years without paying any compensation to the Kanyika Community and without effecting their resettlement from the Kanyika Area contrary to what had been promised.
+In the meantime, Globe Metals and Mining, with the authorisation, approval, and complete knowledge of the Mzimba District Commissioner, continued with the Project for over five years without paying any compensation to the Kanyika community and without effecting their resettlement from the Kanyika area, contrary to what had been promised.

 - They have been led to gross poverty, deprivation and perpetual food insecurity;

 - Their houses are severely dilapidated and will require substantial investment to be restored to a habitable state;